 USDA ERS (updated 3/31/25) Major Land Uses – Documentation: Grassland pasture and range, Forest-use land grazed, Cropland used only for pasture.

-Winters-Michaud, C. et al., (2024), p.
-30. [“In 2017, the 132 million acres of grazed forestland in the United States included acreage in open forest, land reverting to forest, and other forested areas with grass or other forage growth that were grazed to some extent.”]
+Winters-Michaud, C., et al., (2024), p.
+30. [“In 2017, the 132 million acres of grazed forestland in the United States included acreage in open forest, land reverting to forest, and other forested areas with grass or other forage growth that were grazed to some extent.”
+We do not include this figure in our calculations of total agricultural land, or total land for animal ag since grazing is not the primary use.]

-These figures are not calculated in the Major Uses of Land report.
+These figures for federal and non-federal grazing lands are not calculated in the Major Uses of Land report.
 Here we use an approximate figure of 800 million acres for total grazing land (not the more precise 803M from Major Uses of Land.
 The figure of 800 million acres aligns closely with data from the following reports.
+We include in this answer the 132 million acres that are “forest-use lands” where grazing is not the primary use.
+We do not include this quantity in total agricultural lands nor total land use for animal ag.

 USDA National Resources Conservation Service RCA Data Viewer.
 Land Use Trends, Query: National / Grazing Land.
 [585M acres includes forested, pastureland and rangeland.
 [Note: In 2017, the NRCS is used by Major Land Uses as its source for non-federal land.
 The non-federal lands include privately owned lands, tribal and trust lands, and lands controlled by states and local governments.]